Troubleshoot

 Some dialog boxes do not open on Linux

-Problem: Opening the following dialog boxes from the UFT Developer menu in the IDE does not work on Linux: The Settings dialog box, the OIC, the Test Recorder, and the Digital Lab.
+Issue: Opening the following dialog boxes from the Functional Testing for Developers menu in the IDE does not work on Linux: The Settings dialog box, the OIC, the Test Recorder, and the Device Lab.

 Opening these dialog boxes from the Windows Start menu or the system tray results in an error similar to this: